Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 ### HR

 The introduction of a simple chatbot can significantly improve employee satisfaction.
 With such solutions at hand, people do not need to wait for long hours (or days) before HR staff are free to answer their standard questions.
-A chatbot can provide answers to such requests as “What are my healthcare benefits?” or “How many PTO days do I have left?” just within seconds.
+A chatbot can provide answers to such requests as "What are my healthcare benefits?" or "How many PTO days do I have left?" just within seconds.

 AI agents are built for multi-step tasks, which require interaction with different systems.
 They can be trained to update PTO balances, process adjustments, and complete onboarding tasks (like creating accounts, assigning training, etc.).